Our Guests

 Wet-season refugees.

 A single ladybird can eat 5,000 aphids in its lifetime.
-In summer, they're dispersed across the garden, methodically clearing plants of pests.
-But when autumn arrives and the Western Cape's wet winter sets in, ladybirds need a sheltered, dry place to enter dormancy and wait out the rains until spring.
+In summer, they spread across the garden, steadily clearing plants of pests.
+But when autumn arrives and the Western Cape's wet winter begins, ladybirds need a sheltered, dry place to go dormant and wait out the rains until spring.

-In the wild, ladybirds shelter in leaf litter, under bark, and in rock crevices.
-They often cluster together — sometimes in groups of dozens — to conserve moisture and avoid waterlogged conditions.
-An insect hotel's pine cones, bark layers, and stacked crevices provide exactly this: a complex, sheltered space with multiple entry points where ladybirds can tuck in for the wet months.
+In the wild, ladybirds shelter in leaf litter, under bark, and in rock cracks.
+They often group together, sometimes dozens at a time, to keep moisture levels right and avoid waterlogged spots.
+An insect hotel's pine cones, bark layers, and stacked gaps provide exactly this: a complex, sheltered space with many ways in, where ladybirds can tuck in for the wet months.

-Without adequate winter shelter, ladybird populations decline — and the following spring's aphid problems multiply accordingly.
-The hotel doesn't just house ladybirds; it safeguards the garden's pest control for the season ahead.
+Without enough winter shelter, ladybird numbers drop, and the following spring's aphid problems get worse.
+The hotel doesn't just house ladybirds.
+It protects the garden's pest control for the season ahead.

 Preferred rooms: The Pine Cone Loft, The Bark Hideaway